youwen5/dartgun/README.md

 ### Linting dartgun.toml

+Optionally, you can set up linting for `dartgun.toml` to ensure that it is configured properly.

 A JSON schema file is provided for validating the structure of `dartgun.schema.json`.
 Download it from [this link](./dartgun.schema.json).